-When running a water supply tube to a new refrigerator icemaker, humidifier, or other appliance, you'll need to find a way to tap into an existing water supply pipe.
-An easy way to do this on copper or iron pipes is by using a special shutoff fitting known as a saddle valve or needle valve.
-The term saddle valve derives from the shape of the valve as it sits atop a water pipe; the term needle valve refers to the sharp hollow needle inside the valve that punctures the water pipe when it is mounted.
+When running a water supply tube to a new refrigerator ice maker, humidifier, or other appliance, you'll need a way to tap into an existing water supply pipe.
+An easy way to do this on copper or steel pipes is by using a special shutoff fitting known as a saddle valve or needle valve.
+The term saddle derives from the shape of the valve as it sits atop a water pipe; the term needle valve refers to the sharp, hollow needle inside the valve that punctures the water pipe after the valve it is mounted.
 The design of the saddle/needle valve is quite different than a standard water shutoff valve.

 Once the valve is attached to the water supply pipe by means of its saddle bracket, the sharp valve needle is then screwed down to puncture the wall of the pipe and tap its water supply.
-These valves are designed to work with brass, copper, or iron pipes—they do not work with CPVC or PEX plastic pipe.
+These valves are designed to work with brass, copper, or steel pipes—they do not work with PVC, CPVC, or PEX plastic pipe.
 And saddle valves are designed for water systems with a maximum pressure of no more than 125 PSI.

 - Saddle valve kit

 - Adjustable wrench